 In 2021, due to the challenges of COVID-19, HSH did not conduct a full PIT Count.
 Instead, we conducted the sheltered portion of the Count.
-Check back in 2022 for our next full PIT Count.

 - Sheltered PIT Count (Updated September 2021)